blorbb/covey/README.md

 name = "open" # must be the same as the name of the binary prefix = "@"  # prefix to use to activate this plugin

-# additional plugin-specific configuration options can be
+# additional plugin-specific configuration can be
-# defined too, under the `options` table within the plugin.
+# defined too, under the `config` table within the plugin.
-[plugins.options]
+[plugins.config]
 std = { name = "Rust stdlib", url = "https://doc.rust-lang.org/std/?search=%s" }
 g = { name = "Google", url = "https://www.google.com/search?q=%s" }